Do you know how to run an effective remote meeting to manage online workers?

 - Issues/Help Needed – If anyone is struggling with any aspect of their work, bringing it up at your remote meeting is essential.
 Keep in mind, though, that your meeting is not the place for problem solving – only awareness.
 You want to avoid wasting time by problem solving during your meeting.
 Set up a separate meeting, if needed, inviting only the required people.

 - Weekly Goals – The overall objective of the meeting is to set weekly goals.
-These goals can be on an individual or team basis, but make sure each person knows what he or she will be held accountable for.
+These goals can be on an individual or group basis, but make sure each person knows what he or she will be held accountable for.
 Assign a recorder for the meeting and make sure the weekly goals are captured to follow up on the next week.

 How Long Should the Remote Meeting Last?